mesosphere/kubeaddons-kommander/README.md

 ### Tag/release latest stable version

-New GA releases mainly happen on master branch, a `stable-*` maintenance branch is created for future patch releases.
+New GA releases mainly happen on master branch, at some point a `[0-9].[0-9].x` maintenance branch is created for future patch releases.

 Only pre-releases that are SOAKed for at least two weeks should be used as stable releases.
 After the soaking period was successful, follow these steps: